ropg/pinapl/README.md

 [![](images/example-lua.jpg)](http://www.youtube.com/watch?v=k3sRRXSDI7Y)

-This video shows the `example.lua` demo application, the code is shown a little bit further down in this text.
+This one-minute video shows the `example.lua` demo application, the code is shown a little bit further down in this text.

 ## the display